deepskystacker/DSS/Installers/README.txt

 1. Bug fix - correct problems with drag drop of a directory.

-2. Enhancement - if Custom Rectangle mode is read from a filelist or settings file, switch to Intersection mode
+2. Enhancement - if Custom Rectangle mode is read from a filelist or settings file, switch to Intersection mode.

-3. Bug fix - correct handling of reference frame in filelist
+3. Bug fix - correct handling of reference frame in filelist.

+4. Bug Fix - FITS/DDP choice of Camera was not being handled correctly.

 Welcome to DeepSkyStacker 5.1.2
 ===============================